Wine was the magnet that drew me 4,000 miles from Ohio to Spain – but it was the food that made the trip an unforgettable experience.

 Tapas cover a wide range of styles and ingredients.
 There are plenty of fresh seafood ingredients like mussels, octopus, squid and shrimp.
 Pork and beef make an appearance as well as great fresh vegetables and cheese too.

-This style of dining suited me perfectly.
-At no time for dinner did we have a salad course, entrée and then dessert.
-Instead waves of delicious foods kept appearing.
 Seven, eight or nine small courses were common.
 This lends itself well to meals that continue into the wee hours of the morning.
 No tapas meal would be complete without friendly conversation – for which those bite-size morsels of goodness are ideal.

 What Wines To Drink With Tapas?